Gruidae

 วงศ์นกกระเรียน

-The crane is a symbol of longevity in Oriental culture and is often depicted in traditional paintings and statues.
-In Vietnamese, tuổi hạc ('crane years') refers to old age, specifically the years over 60.
+The crane is a symbol of longevity in East Asian culture and is often depicted in traditional paintings and statues.
+In Vietnamese, tuổi hạc 'crane years' refers to old age, specifically the years over 60.

 To describe extreme slimness, Vietnamese uses the expression Gầy như hạc 'slim as a crane' (which may also be interpreted as 'slim as a stork').